Panda Recovery Factors

 Last updated 1 Feb 2016

 Google has been extremely vague in simply telling us outright what exactly is low quality and high quality.
-Google hangout videos, including Twitter posts are vague and avoid the actual questions and if answered, they are shallow in nature (its not surprising that most Google employees hang out on Twitter, the limited character posts suits them down to the ground, vague, shallow answers)
+Google hangout videos, including Twitter posts, are vague and avoid the actual questions and if answered, they are shallow in nature (it’s not surprising that most Google employees hang out on Twitter, the limited character posts suit them down to the ground, vague, shallow answers)

 Twitter must be one of the most brain dead social networks when it comes to asking for Website help.

 These two factors (high and low quality) work hand in hand.
-Lets say your page has a quality article and crappy UGC posts, Panda will analyse both high and low quality signals, crediting your page for the amazing article, but at the same time, discrediting the User Generated Comments (UGC is included in the page design)
+Let’s say your page has a quality article and crappy UGC posts, Panda will analyze both high and low-quality signals, crediting your page for the amazing article, but at the same time, discrediting the User Generated Comments (UGC is included in the page design)